Drigix/k3s-on-jetson-nano-with-gpu/README.md

 Therefore, we decided to write down the instructions, which took us no small amount of time.

 ## System installation
+Necessary components to installation:
+- Jetson Nano device
+- SD card (minimum capacity 32GB)
+- Power cable
+Additional components:
+- Cooling fan (device will be heat up when working on GPU)
+- RJ-45 cable (more stable and fast connection)

+After add all necessary components the system can be installed to device.
+To do this you need to download it from official site and boot to SD card by ETCHER (https://etcher.balena.io).

 ## Update and install the necessary libraries
 ```bash